CURRICULUM VITAE

 EDUCATION

-“The Demographic Foundations of Change in U.S. Households in the Twentieth Century”
+Dissertation: "The Demographic Foundations of Change in

 [.pdf Dissertation